 For Black Americans, the events of Detroit ’67 are not the events of a “dramatic thriller.”
 They are the events of a tragedy and still-living history we know very well.

 This is one level of the self-serving nature of this particular film – and of these films and filmmakers in general.
 In other words, it’s about entertainment first, if not only.
 Something that is meant to let the filmmakers off the hook; to give them creative license to tell these stories to their most engaging effect.
-Except that it does not work that way.
+Except that it doesn’t work that way.

-Tragedy as entertainment
+Real-life tragedy as entertainment

-Tragedy is the accurate description of these events and most of the events of the many slave and slave-like narratives we are repeatedly offered as entertainment.
+Tragedy is the accurate description of these events and most of the events of the many slave and slave-related narratives we are repeatedly offered as entertainment.
 These are all horrible, reverberating tragedies that devastated lives and truncated the advancement of a people.
-The one thing they are not is thrilling.
+The one thing they are not is “thrilling.”
 If you find them thrilling, you’ve got a problem.

 And which I note again may all be true-ish in regard to the events of the day.
-Ultimately, it doesn’t matter because for Detroit, these miseries were destined to be played as nail-biting.
+Ultimately, however, it doesn’t matter because for Detroit, these miseries were destined to be played as nail-biting.
 Which by my measure is condescending at best, sadistic at worst, and definitely self-serving in every case.